szaszak/blender_velvets/README.md

 <BR>
 <p align="center"><a href="http://florestavermelha.files.wordpress.com/2013/12/projeto_edicao_making_of.jpg" target="_blank"><img src="http://florestavermelha.files.wordpress.com/2013/12/projeto_edicao_making_of.jpg?w=470" alt="projeto_edicao_making_of" width="470" height="263" class="aligncenter size-large wp-image-2032" /></a></p>

 To use the modified VSE interface, go to your *\scripts\startup\bl_ui*, that can be found searching the directories of your Blender installation, and replace the **space_sequencer.py** there by the one that comes with the Blender Velvets.
+Use the "space_sequencer.py" if you're with Blender versions 2.7 and onwards or the "vintage_space_sequencer.py" (rename it to space_sequencer.py in the folder) if you're with Blender 2.9 or below.
 It may be wise to create a backup of the original before doing so (Ctrl+C and Ctrl+V will do the job).

 The space sequencer modifications aimed at completely eliminating Blender's "Timeline" window, because it just gets messy and redundant when you're using the program for video editing.
 Everything on its interface that is useful has been copied to the VSE window (the actual timeline); all the relevant controls are now to be accessed via the **::velvet_goldmine::** addon shortcuts.